rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

- and decade of it working, it inches closer to becoming the money of international settlements, the base layer to back all currency.
+ and decade of it working, it inches closer to becoming the money of international settlements, the base layer to back all money.